sampl/protolang/developers.md

 Protolang is built on [Supabase](https://supabase.com/), a Postgres platform-as-a-service.

 - [Sign up for Supabase](https://app.supabase.com/sign-up)
-- From the [Supabase dashboard](https://app.supabase.com/projects), create a new project
+- From the [Supabase dashboard](https://app.supabase.com/projects), create a new project in your organization
-- Save your Supabase project database credentials, you'll need these in a moment
+- Save your Supabase project database password in a safe place

 ### Clone the repo